 If you live in Lancaster or the surrounding area in OH, then you have picked the perfect site to find a veterinarian.
-The Doctors are licensed veterinarians, treating all types of pets and animals.
+Our doctors are licensed veterinarians, treating small pets and animals.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

 Morris Veterinary Clinic is a full service animal hospital.
 The Doctors are experienced in all types of conditions and treatments.
 Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own Lancaster veterinarian.